willbraun/gridlock/README.md

 # Overview

 Gridlock is a simple 2-player number game involving geometry and multiplication.
 This runs entirely in the browser so two people can play on one device.
-I designed this mainly for mobile so it's easy to pull up if there is downtime while traveling.
+I designed this mainly for mobile so it's easy to pull up if there is downtime while traveling, but it will work on any device.

 # Rules